codechips/FooocusPlus/fooocusplus_log.md

 * user_presets is designed for custom modifications of the master presets and presets saved within the UI
 * during runtime, presets are loaded from the scratchpad presets folder within the repo, which is dynamically stocked from master_presets and then overwritten with the contents of user_presets
-* this system enables the any master preset to be superceded by a user preset, reducing potential preset bloat
+* this system enables any master preset to be superceded by a user preset, reducing potential preset bloat
 * accessed from the Extras tab, the Make New Preset button enables creation of a preset based on the current parameters
 * the UserDir also contains config.txt and config_modification_tutorial.txt
 * config.txt now contains all the settings listed in config_modification_tutorial.txt, making changes much easier
+* "Read Wildcards in Order" is now grouped with the wildcard dropdowns and called "Generate Wildcards in Order"
 * removed "auto" model support in presets, a confusing & unnecessary "feature"
 * added the Flux_BlackColor_SaMay.safetensors & FluxDFaeTasticDetails.safetensors to the built-in LoRAs
 * added the Flux AntiBlur.safetensors & Hyper-FLUX.1-dev-8steps-lora.safetensors to the Starter Pack LoRAs